A solid donor relationship is the backbone of successful fundraising.

 Invest in Every Donor Relationship

-You should be investing enough time and effort in donor relationships to make their investment in your organization worth it to them.
+You should be investing enough time and effort in donor relationships to make their financial investment in your organization worth it to them.

 It’s about an equal exchange of value.
 They give you money, and you give them good feelings.

 If you’re about to say, “I don’t have time to breathe half the time, much less build donor relationships!”, let me stop you right there.

 Focusing on the donor relationship isn’t about taking each and every one of your supporters out for one-on-one lunch.

 It’s about doing what you can to help your donor feel a connection to your organization.